A Mindfulness Morning Routine For More Calm

 Resist the urge to judge them or yourself.
 Your job is to simply be an observer, allowing yourself to be separated from the images and words that come to you.
 If you find yourself fixating on a thought, try to gently bring your awareness back to the rhythm of your breathing.

-This activity makes for a great part of your morning mindfulness routine as it’s not only calming but it always helps to sharpen your ability to detach yourself from both positive and negative thoughts you may experience throughout the day.
+This activity makes for a great part of your morning mindfulness routine as it’s not only calming but always helps to sharpen your ability to detach yourself from both positive and negative thoughts you may experience throughout the day.

 7. Get your blood pumping